 7).
 I like to bring tin foil for wrapping food in to cook over the grill.

-We love to cook corn, potatoes, or bread in tin foil over the bonfire grate as well and tin foil works great for this purpose.
-To melt butter if needed for popcorn or a recipe, wrapping it in tin foil and setting it on the bonfire great works great.
+We love to cook corn, potatoes, or bread ( and bannock bread) in tin foil over the bonfire grate as well.
+Tin foil works great for this purpose, plus it can be used to cover or seal food containers.
+To melt butter if needed for popcorn or a recipe, wrapping it in tin foil and setting it on the bonfire grate works perfectly.

 8).
 Large sealable bags make camping easier.